⚠ Rule Update (March 19, 2026):A federal court has vacated the FinCEN RRE Rule nationwide. Read our full breakdown of what this means for your firm →

 6. How to File - The BSA E-Filing Process

-FinCEN real estate reports must be submitted through FinCEN's BSA E-Filing System (bsaefiling.fincen.treas.gov).
-The system accepts reports in XML format following FinCEN's published schema.
-There is no paper filing option for the RRE Rule.
+When filing is required, reports are submitted through FinCEN's BSA E-Filing System (bsaefiling.fincen.treas.gov) in XML per FinCEN's published schema.
+There is no paper filing option under the RRE framework.

 The step-by-step FinCEN real estate reporting process is:

-Confirm the closing meets all three triggers: residential property, non-financed, transferee is a legal entity or trust.
+When the RRE Rule applies to the closing, confirm all three triggers: residential property, non-financed, transferee is a legal entity or trust.

 Identify which party in the cascade is responsible for filing.
 Confirm no higher-priority party is handling the report.